 - No Prior Claims: If you haven’t ever filed a claim, you’ll save on your rental insurance premium.

 - Safety Devices: Smoke detectors, sprinklers, anti-theft systems, and home monitoring systems can save you money.
+You can work with your landlord to install a wide variety of systems at a low cost.

 - Higher Deductibles: If you opt into a plan with a higher deductible, you’ll have a lower payment amount every month.
 Watch out for this though.
 Your deductible is something you’re responsible for paying if you file a claim.

-Kansas Renters Insurance Facts
+What Are Some Kansas Renters Insurance Facts?

 Of all the people who call Kansas home, 32% rent.
 On average, these renters pay about $756 for a two-bedroom apartment and spend just $174 per year on renters insurance.
 Premiums this low make the decision to get rental insurance easy.